 - Keeping House. #2 [list owner’s original work, enby-pansexual protagonist, numerous enby secondary characters, CW: depiction of mental illness including on-page psychosis; minor instance of homophobia; discussion of cutting and self-harm; discussion of rape and murder (in past), on and off-page violence]

-- Striking Balance. [list owner’s original work; 18th-century Colonial Era American Historical fantasy; nonbinary-intersex protagonist; M/Q romantic elements; numerous LGBTQ side characters including genderfluid; coming 2020]
+- Striking Balance: The Peculiar Making of Beatrice Benjamin Sophia Scott Schnell Gow. [list owner’s original work; 18th-century Colonial Era American Historical fantasy; nonbinary-intersex-bisexual protagonist; MQ and FQ romantic elements; multiple LGBTQ side characters including genderfluid, transgender, and polyamory; coming May/June 2020 CW: violence]

 The Ardulum Series.
 J. S. Fields.
 Science Fiction.